team-refcode/refcode.org/README.md

 In order to have an image use this, the page must include the `createSrcSet.js` script, and the image must use the attribute `data-src` instead of `src`.
 For example, instead of `<img src="../img/myImage.jpg">` it should be `<img data-src="../img/myImage.jpg">`.

+## Problems
 This won't work until `npm run build` is run, which will look through all images and create the multiple sizes.
-If there is ever an error running this script, it may be due to a non-supported file (such as `.DS_Store`) accidentally being placed in the images folder.
+If there is ever an error running this script, it may be due to a non-supported file (such as `.DS_Store`) accidentally being placed in the /img folder.

+Note, images should be placed in `/img` not `/public/img`, which is the output.

+Images that have a `/` or `.` character in them will break this script.

 # More information about Create-React-App